Mosharush/css-live-reload-wp-plugin/README.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.txt

-Reload all CSS files resources on page with one click (or shake - mobile option) without refreshing the page.
+Reload all CSS Files resources on your page by just one click (if surfing via mobile Phone - shake it) without refreshing the page.

 == Description ==
 A simple and powerful plugin.
-Sometimes We just editing a property on our stylesheet file, so why to reload all page?
-It's get many another requests and so slowly then reload only the CSS files.
+Often we simply edit a section on our style sheet file, so why reloading the entire page?!
+It creates many unnecessary requests and thus makes reloading slower, instead of just reloading the css files.
-Now we can do it with a simple plugin, just click on F9 key and reload all CSS resources in page.
+Now, we can achieve that with a simple plugin, by simply clicking on f9 and then reload all Css resources on the page!

-For mobile devices debug you can only shake the phone and all css will reloaded.
+As for mobile devices debugging, you can simply shake your phone and all Css files will be reloaded.
-No cache, No unnecessary requests, No more slowly!
+No cache, no unnecessary requests, no more slow reloading!
-Work it faster better :)

 == Installation ==
 = Install from Wordpress plugins repository: =